• Education:Bachelor of Arts, Salem State University, Major: Biology, 2017

 Scholarly, Research, and/or Practice Interests

 Dr. Moreira-Bouchard is the Co-PI of the Boston University Queer Understanding, Equity, and Education Research Lab (Q.U.E.E.R.
 Lab).
-Their research and teaching focus on LGBTQIA2S+ equity and inclusion in STEM and physiology education, as well as cardiovascular health risk in LGBTQIA2S+ communities.
-Their lab is currently assessing methods to redesign undergraduate and graduate physiology curricula to better educate students on the pathophysiology of marginalization-related psychosocial stress and disproportionate burden of diseases in historically marginalized populations.
-Moreover, the lab is investigating the prevalence of hypertension and chronic stress in young adults belonging to medically marginalized communities.
+Their research and teaching focus on LGBTQIA2S+ equity and inclusion in STEM and physiology education, as well as studying the physiology and epidemiology of cardiovascular diseases in LGBTQIA2S+ communities.
+Their lab studies how to make undergraduate and graduate physiology curricula to more inclusive for those from historically marginalized groups in STEM.
+Moreover, the lab is investigating the prevalence of hypertension and chronic stress in young adults belonging to medically marginalized communities, and studying exercise as a therapy.

 Courses Taught